ashvardanian/StringZilla/README.md

 - Implement the Small String Optimization for strings shorter than 23 bytes.
 - Avoids PyBind11, SWIG, `ParseTuple` and other CPython sugar to minimize call latency. [_details_](https://ashvardanian.com/posts/pybind11-cpython-tutorial/)

+> [!NOTE]
+> Current StringZilla design assumes little-endian architecture, ASCII or UTF-8 encoding, and 64-bit address space.
+> This covers most modern CPUs, including x86, Arm, RISC-V.
+> Feel free to open an issue if you need support for other architectures.

 ## Supported Functionality